programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Save the index.html file and reload the browser and there should be three panels, with the spheres on the panel on the right.
+Save the `index.html` file and reload the browser.
+There should be three panels, with the spheres on the right-hand panel.
 If the panels are black, the images are probably in the wrong directory.
 It should look like Figure 6, but without the map.

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-06.png" alt="Webpage with 3 square panels of text and a horizontal map of Papua." caption="Figure 6.
+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-06.png" alt="Webpage with three square panels of text and a horizontal map of Papua." caption="Figure 6.
 Webpage with three vertical information panels and a horizontal map." %}

 Next information panels for all the jars will be created.
 The scene is designed so the panels will be hidden (by making ```.visible = false```) until the relevant jar is selected by the user.
 A variable, ```selectedPlane``` is used to track which panel is currently visible.
 At the start an instruction panel is displayed.

 To help keep track of the different elements for each jar, a consistent naming convention will be used.
 Each jar will have:

 - an information panel or gallery (called: 'xG')
 - a model (called: 'xM')
 - a loading function (called: 'onLoadX')